-There are also algorithms such as the damped Gauss-Newton method (dGN) in \cite{phan2011damped} that updates the core tensor and factor matrices simultaneously.
-It is demonstrated that dGN overwhelmingly outperforms Mult and HALS in terms of convergence speed.
-The bottleneck of this method is the computation of Hessian inverse or how to solve a huge linear system, although the authors carefully explained a fast computation of an approximate Hessian and gradient at each iteration.
+There are also algorithms that update the core tensor and factor matrices simultaneously, such as the damped Gauss-Newton method (dGN) in \cite{phan2011damped}.
+It is demonstrated that dGN overwhelmingly outperforms HONMF and HALS in terms of convergence speed.

 Recently, \cite{xublock} proposed an alternating proximal gradient method (APG) for solving NCP, and it was observed superior to some other algorithms such as the alternating direction method of multiplier (ADMM) \cite{zhang2010admnmf} and alternating nonnegative least squares method (ANLS) \cite{kim2008non, kim2008toward} in both speed and solution quality.
 Unlike ANLS that exactly solves each subproblem, APG updates every factor matrix by solving a relaxed subproblem with a separable quadratic objective.
 Each relaxed subproblem has a closed form solution, which makes low per-iteration cost.
 Using an extrapolation technique, APG also converges very fast.
-Moreover, the method is proved to globally converge to a stationary point under some boundedness assumptions on its iterates. {This is an important theoretical result that many other methods such as ADMM and ANLS have not been proved to own}.